Earth tide: Ocean tidal loading

-In coastal areas, because the ocean tide is quite out of step with the Earth tide, at high ocean tide there is an excess of water above what would be the gravitational equilibrium level, and therefore the adjacent ground falls in response to the resulting differences in weight.
-At low tide there is a deficit of water and the ground rises.
-Displacements caused by ocean tidal loading can exceed the displacements due to the Earth body tide.
+Ocean tidal loading is the deformation of the underlying crust in response to periodic variations of water mass associated with the ocean tide, and is typically one order of magnitude smaller than the body tide deformation.

 Sensitive instruments far inland often have to make similar corrections.

 Atmospheric loading and storm events may also be measurable, though the masses in movement are less weighty.

 Effects

 Volcanologists use the regular, predictable Earth tide movements to calibrate and test sensitive volcano deformation monitoring instruments; tides may also trigger volcanic events.

-The semidiurnal amplitude of terrestrial tides can reach about 55 cm (22 in) at the equator which is important in geodesy using Global Positioning System, very-long-baseline interferometry, and satellite laser ranging measurements.
-Also, to make precise astronomical angular measurements requires accurate knowledge of the Earth's rate of rotation (length of day, precession, in addition to nutation), which is influenced by Earth tides (see also: pole tide).
+The semidiurnal M_{2} amplitude of terrestrial tides can reach about 55 cm at the equator which is important in geodesy using Global Positioning System, very-long-baseline interferometry, and satellite laser ranging measurements.
+The semi-diurnal Earth tides are nearly in phase with the Moon with a lag in the earth's principal semidiurnal lunar tide of 0.204°±0.047°, corresponding to a time lag of approximately 25 seconds.
+This implies that the solid tide dissipates at least 110 GW of tidal power, or about 5% of what the ocean tides dissipate.

+To make precise astronomical angular measurements requires accurate knowledge of the Earth's rate of rotation (length of day, precession, in addition to nutation), which is influenced by Earth tides (see also: pole tide).

 Terrestrial tides also need to be taken in account in the case of some particle physics experiments.

 For instance, at the CERN or the SLAC National Accelerator Laboratory, the very large particle accelerators were designed while taking terrestrial tides into account for proper operation.
 Among the effects that need to be taken into account are circumference deformation for circular accelerators and particle-beam energy.

 In other astronomical objects

 Body tides also exist in other astronomical objects, such as planets and moons.
 In Earth's moon, body tides "vary by about ±0.1 m each month."

 It plays a key role in long-term dynamics of planetary systems.
-For example, body tides dissipate energy, breaking the spin of satellites until they lock into a spin-orbit resonance.
-Thus the Moon that it is captured into the 1:1 resonance, always showing us one side while Mercury is trapped in a 3:2 spin-orbit resonance with the Sun.
+For example, body tides dissipate energy, slowing the spin of satellites until they lock into a spin-orbit resonance.
+Thus the Moon that it is captured into the 1:1 resonance, always showing the Earth one side while Mercury is trapped in a 3:2 spin-orbit resonance with the Sun.

 For the same reason, it is believed that many of the exoplanets are captured in higher spin-orbit resonances with their host stars.